conan-io/conan-io.github.io/_posts/2024-07-09-Introducing-vendoring-packages.markdown

     Conan Center Index or a private artifact repository, pre-built binaries for various configurations can be included, ensuring that end-users receive a ready-to-use package without the need for additional downloads
-    - Vendoring can also be useful inside organizations by allowing sharing
+    - Vendoring can also be useful inside organizations by allowing sharing of pre-compiled binaries that completely hide their dependencies, for security, simplicity or convenience reasons.
     - SDKs between different work groups without sharing internals

 3. **Reduced Build Times**